Part 40: The Bank of England

 When Lisa shipped a box of Riley's papers to me, I made an attempt to organize them.
 Everything smelled like his Sante Fe cigars.
 A small white envelope fell on my office floor, and tiny clippings fluttered out.
 There were dozens of these small papers.
 I got down on my hands and knees and picked them up, examining them.
 They were all the same.
 They read:

 I had no idea what the hell was going on.
 I Googled Marilyn Bergman, and indeed she was on the board of directors of ASCAP, (the American Society of Composers, Authors, and Publishers) but I still had no idea what the little cut outs were for.
 I suspected my father was doing something "creative" with them.

-Finally, months later, at the bottom of a huge pile of papers, I came across a bunch of letters, all the same.
-I included it in this blog.
+Finally, months later, at the bottom of a huge pile of papers, I came across a bunch of letters, all the same, pictured above.

 I held one of the photocopies of the ASCAP letter in my hands, reading it over.
 I recognized my father's typewriter font, and then a flashback to the tiny cut outs.
 The supposed sender was Marilyn Bergman.
 The letter reminded me of the last will and testament Dad had given me during my college years, urging me to keep the will in a safe place.
 In this ASCAP letter, The Bank of England is mentioned.
 In his will, he also promised my sister and I that he had money in The Bank of England, (really Dad????) but he never had any account number or bank statements.

 Dad loved this product called "Wite-Out" and he always had reams of paper, tape, scissors, glue stick, and a plan.

 When my husband, David, helped me retrieve Dad's stuff from Larry Bastian's storage unit, we had to sift through all of it at my friend Tim's house.
 There was so much stuff, and multiple copies of everything, including this ASCAP stationary, we spent days going through it.